 There is no specific book good enough for cracking MAT.
 If there was such book, it would have become a bible for all the students.
 Despite solving lot of books it is seen that students are unable to solve all the questions because a lot of time had been used in applying the formula.
 Hence, it is important that you must inculcate the practice of using simple tricks to solve most of the questions.

-Myth 8 Giving Exam in the 2nd or 3rd Attempt would Lead to Best Scores
+Myth 8: Giving Exam in the 2nd Attempt would Lead to Best Scores

 It is believed that if a candidate has already appeared in MAT once then it will be easy for him to give the exam in his 2nd attempt.
 Basically this is not something logical as MAT is conducted 3-4 times in a year.
 Every time the question paper is set up with a different difficulty level and with different set of questions of course.
 GK is subject to update by the time so knowledge of recent facts, news and important events is necessary.
 In English section sentences given in the next round of exam will be different from the previous round.
 The questions in reasoning section will be different from the previous paper as well.
 So the test cannot be attempted twice or thrice by studying thoroughly once as updated knowledge is a must.